Germany: Far-right AfD co-chair Jörg Meuthen quits party | DW | 28.01.2022

 The far-right Alternative for Germany (AfD) party's co-chair and spokesman Jörg Meuthen is leaving the party altogether, he confirmed to German public broadcasters on Friday.

-The 60-year-old,who said he was planning to step down from the party leadership last year and is considered a comparative moderate in their ranks, said that he was dissatisfied with the right flank of the party and felt that the AfD's "democratic foundations" were not solid.
+The 60-year-old said that he was dissatisfied with the right flank of the party and felt that the AfD's "democratic foundations" were not solid.

 "The party's heart is beating very far to the right today, and permanently at an elevated rate," Meuthen said.
 "I do see quite clear totalitarian echoes there."